AustinKnutsonSprint/oneapi-timer-kernel-hang/README.md

+Update: I added a fences branch which contains a possible fix.

 This repository contains a reproduction of a hang when using multiple kernels running concurrently and coordinating using pipes.
 It was adapted from the example project at oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/pipes